litebito/netbox-ipam-scanner/README.md

 Config file to set various options/variables to match you environment.
 Explanation for each setting is in the file itself.

 ## netbox_ipam_scanner_init.py
 This script is called from the main script.

 This script will
-- Read the toml configuration file
+- Read the netbox_ipam_scanner.toml configuration file
-- Check and create the custom fields
+- Check CF and create missing CF
+- Initialize the logger
 -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTkxOTU4ODA3LC03Mjk0MjE0MDldfQ==
+eyJoaXN0b3J5IjpbNzgxNzgxNTU5LDU5MTk1ODgwNywtNzI5ND
+IxNDA5XX0=
 -->